-If you are serious about getting started on your dream or stepping deeper into your calling, then knowing the kind of resistance you’re experiencing holds the keys you need.
+If you are serious about getting started on your God-dream or stepping deeper into your calling, then knowing the kind of resistance you’re experiencing holds the keys you need.

 The big takeaway of this list of breakthrough opportunities: Just because your dream isn’t easy doesn’t mean it’s not meant to be.
 When you identify what resistance is pushing back, you can recognize the best strategy to move forward with ease.

 The most important thing to understand with this is that if you keep trying harder you’ll get discouraged.

 Naming your resistance helps you spell out the difference between success and failure so don’t quit before making any progress.

 You know what this feels like in habits.
 It’s the struggle to get back to gym workouts when you’ve stopped for a while.
 It’s the sluggishness after Christmas holidays to start eating better or to start meal planning after a busy season of eating out often.

 - lack of energy; lack of desire or ability to move or change

 - a property of matter by which it stays still or, if moving, continues moving in a straight line unless it is acted on by a force outside itself